 Phase 1 Bivalent Norovirus Trial Booster.
 The Phase 1 trial is designed to assess the safety and immunogenicity of a booster norovirus vaccine.
 The active portion of the bivalent Phase 1 trial was completed in the course of 2019, and topline results were reported in the third quarter of 2019.
-A booster dose for a subset of subjects is planned for early 2021 to further evaluate safety and immunogenicity of the norovirus vaccine.
+A booster dose for a subset of subjects was initiated in early 2021 to further evaluate safety and immunogenicity of the norovirus vaccine.
+In results announced on July 29, 2021, we reported that we were able to successfully boost immune responses with the G1.1 norovirus tablets in prior vaccinated subjects.
+These responses include IgA antibody secreting cells, as well as IgG and IgA serum antibody responses.

 Phase 1 Norovirus Age Escalation Trial.
 The Monovalent Phase 1 age escalation trial is designed to assess the safety and immunogenicity of the norovirus vaccine in an older population.
+This trial has completed enrollment with data analysis underway and topline data expected in H1-2022.

 Phase 2 Norovirus GI.1 Strain Challenge Study.
-We may conduct a challenge study with our monovalent GI.1 norovirus vaccine candidate dependent on the availability of resources and vaccine.
+We have initiated the conduct of a Phase 2 challenge study with our monovalent GI.1 norovirus vaccine candidate in young adult participants in Q1-2022.
+This study will evaluate the clinical efficacy of the GI.1 norovirus vaccine following viral challenge.

-Phase 2 Efficacy and Safety Trial.
-This trial will be designed to assess the safety, immunogenicity and possibly the efficacy of the bivalent vaccine in an expanded population of adults ranging in age from 18 to 49 years and step up to adults age 50 to 64, and 65 and older.
+Phase 2 Dose Confirmation Trial.
+This trial will be designed to assess the safety and immunogenicity of the bivalent vaccine in an expanded population of adults age from 18 and older to allow confirmation of the dose with which to proceed into with larger Phase 3 trials.

 Path to Approval.
-After completing the Phase 2 trial, we anticipate requesting an end-of-Phase 2 meeting with the FDA to discuss the design of a pivotal Phase 3 trial that would support licensure.
+After completing the Phase 2 trials, we anticipate requesting an end-of-Phase 2 meeting with the FDA to discuss the design of a pivotal Phase 3 trial that would support licensure.